michaelrafailyk/IntegerStemFinder/README.md

 - Adjust the instance position after interpolation.
 Interpolated instances are green, and adjusted instances are blue.
 - Switch any weight to master or instance by clicking the `Master`/`Instance` button.
 - Hide any weight from axis by clicking the `Hide` button.
 This way you can control number of weights on the axis.
 Hidden weights do not participate in interpolation.
+Hidden weights are gray.

 - Move the weight position by entering the value into the `position field`.
 - Move the weight position one division forward/back by clicking `+`/`-` buttons under the position field.